shaunieboi92/Spring-Framework-Course/README.md

 # Spring-Framework-Course

-this are the source codes created over the course of the spring framework course. covers annotations, autowiring, init destroy methods etc.
+These are the source codes created over the course of the spring framework course. covers annotations, autowiring, init destroy methods etc.